Free Shipping On All Orders

 In short, it is generally not recommended to wear cremation jewelry while swimming.
 The primary reason is that water, particularly chlorinated or saltwater, can be damaging to the materials used in cremation jewelry.
 Prolonged exposure to these elements may cause corrosion or deterioration, which could result in damage to the jewelry or even the loss of the memorial items contained within.

-Cremation jewelry can be made of different materials, such as sterling silver, gold, or stainless steel.
+Whether it's gleaming sterling silver, luxurious gold, or sleek stainless steel, there’s a material choice in cremation jewelry to match anyone’s style.
 They each will react differently to water exposure, and it's always better to be cautious.
 Additionally, swimming or engaging in water activities can pose a risk of the jewelry coming loose or falling off.
 Losing your cherished piece in a body of water would be heartbreaking and may be difficult or impossible to recover.

 Can You Allow Your Cremation Jewelry to Get Wet?